rubensworks/PhD-Thesis/content/storing/related-work.md

 [Cassidy et. al.](cite:cites vcrdf) propose to store changes to graphs as a series of patches, which makes it a CB approach.
 They describe operations on versioned graphs such as reverse, revert and merge.
-An implementation of their approach is provided using the Redland python library and MySQL by representing each patch as named graphs and serializing them in [TriG](cito:citesAsAuthority TriG).
+An implementation of their approach is provided using the Redland python library and MySQL by representing each patch as a named graph and serializing it in [TriG](cito:citesAsAuthority TriG).
 Furthermore, a preliminary evaluation shows that their implementation is significantly slower than a native RDF store.
 They suggest a native implementation of the approach to avoid some of the overhead.